aws/aws-application-networking-k8s/docs/contributing/developer.md

 ## Documentations

 The controller documentation is managed in `docs/` directory, and built with [mkdocs](https://www.mkdocs.org/).
+It uses [mike](https://github.com/jimporter/mike) to manage versioning.
 To build and verify your changes locally:
 ```sh
 pip install -r requirements.txt
 make docs
 ```
 The website will be located in `site/` directory.
-You can also run a local dev-server by running `mkdocs serve`.
+You can also run a local dev-server by running `mike serve` or `mkdocs serve`.

 ## Contributing